sproutfund/website_evergreen/program/film-video.md

       - title: "Honorable Mentions"
         description:
-          - " Additionally, Sprout supported 6 other films with that stood out in the Innovative Film & Video Projects review process with $1,000 Honorable Mention awards."
+          - " Additionally, Sprout supported 6 other films that stood out in the review process with $1,000 Honorable Mention awards."
         features:
           - title: "“Dot”"
             grant-id: "1779-SEED"